kristianmandrup/red-elements/docs/Roadmap.md

 - A project exists locally on disk, but can be linked to a remote git repo

+### Structure

+A default project consists of:

+- `flow.json`
+- `package.json`
+- `README.md`
+- `settings.json`

+Editor will provide facilities to edit each of these files in the right context

+NOTE: Tecla5 will likely not use this approach, we don't want to be file centric, we use templates to generate end-user files from generic structures (nodes/flows) instead!

 ## Feature: Version control

 - Allow a developer to take regular snapshots of their work and to revert back to previous versions

 - Allow a team of developers to collaborate on a single set of flows in a controlled manner; each developing locally, but sharing changes and maintaining a history

+### Issues

+Node RED doesn't provide any integration with version control.
+Manually merging Flow JSON output is not really an option.
+A local developer's user data directory can quickly become litered with flow files as they switch between projects

+### Use cases

+A developer wants to develop flows under proper version control and to commit versions of the flows and rollback to previous versions

+A team of devs want to collaborate on a set of flows - each developing locally, using a shared git repo.

+A developer wants to quickly switch between different sets of flows (projects)

 ## Feature: Library redesign